What is the subsidy?

 Subsidy provided at source

-When a library purchases eligible official publications from one of the following intermediaries, the intermediary’s invoice will state the cover or subscription price of a publication less 50%: These intermediaries may provide the subsidy at source on eligible official publications:
+When a library purchases eligible official publications from one of the following intermediaries, the intermediary’s invoice will state the cover or subscription price of a publication less 50%.
+These intermediaries have been approved by The National Archives to provide the subsidy at source on eligible official publications:

 - Dandy Booksellers